byui-cit/wdd131/src/prepare/unit4.md

 time: 60min
 ---

-- HTML Forms: "How are forms used to gather information from users on the web?", "What problems should I watch for when creating HTML forms?", "How can I style HTML forms with CSS?"
+- HTML Forms: "How are forms used to gather information from users on the web?", "What problems should I watch for when creating HTML forms?", "How can I style HTML forms with CSS?", "What are the differences between the type, ID, and name?"
 - Forms and Accessibility: "What accessibility concerns should I have when making html forms?"
 - Favicons: "What is a favicon?", "How can I add one to a webpage?", "What are common sizes for favicons?", "What is the difference between a favicon and an 'apple-touch-icon'?"
 - Javascript Objects: "What is the purpose for objects in Javascript?", "How do I create an object?", "How can I access the properties of an object?"